 The oldest baby boomers have already made their transition into retirement, and the youngest are on their way.
-They should be looking forward to of some well-deserved rest and relaxation after working most of their lives ....
+They should be looking forward to some well-deserved rest after working most of their lives ....
 BUT

 Poor financial planning could derail that for some.
-Baby boomers are on track to live longer than any generation before them, which means their dollars will have to stretch much further in retirement.
+Baby boomers are on track to living longer than any generation before them, which means their dollars will have to stretch much further in retirement.

 Those who fail to plan for this may find their financial security in jeopardy at the time when they need it the most.
-Below are some of the most common money mistakes baby boomers are making, along with some suggestions on how to fix them.
+Below are some of the most common money mistakes baby boomers are making, along with some suggestions on fixing them.

 Underestimating how much money they need to save for retirement

 If you're concerned that you may need long-term care at some point, consider adding long-term care insurance to your retirement plan to help cover these costs.
-Experts have differing opinions on what the best age is to purchase long-term care insurance.
-Some say in your 50's, others 60's and some will even tell you that age 70 is the optimum age to buy it.
-Another opinion is: Since long-term care insurance is nothing more than income and asset protection, we should use a “financial algorithm”, not an “age or health algorithm” for determining the best time to purchase long-term care insurance.
-With that said, many believe that the best time to purchase long-term health insurance is when you determine that you've accumulated enough assets (that you might lose due to long-term illness) to justify the cost of the policy.
+Experts have differing opinions on the best age to purchase long-term care insurance.
+Some say in your 50's, others '60s, and some will even tell you that age 70 is the optimum age to buy it.
+Another opinion is that since long-term care insurance is nothing more than income and asset protection, we should use a “financial algorithm,” not an “age or health algorithm,” to determine the best time to purchase long-term care insurance.
+With that said, many believe that the best time to buy long-term health insurance is when you decide that you've accumulated enough assets (that you might lose due to long-term illness) to justify the cost of the policy.

 Overestimating Social Security payments